cobisja/the-profit-plate/README.md

   * Quantity
   * Unit

 And that's it!
-You can have define your Menu recipes to set their sale prices.
+You have defined your Menu recipes to set their sale prices.

 I hope you like what I've done.
 If so, please leave a comment.
 If you think I could do the things in a different (and easier) way, please leave a comment.
 I would appreciate it.